kevinquillen/kevinquillen.github.io/_posts/2018-10-31-first-steps-with-erlang.markdown

 > "purple"
 </code></pre>

 I didn't convert the unit tests first or anything like that, as these are just my first steps.
 Its a very different world and causing me to think in a very different way, which isn't a bad thing.
-I'm stil learning about how to define constants and data types like tuples and lists, but I like what I see so far and look forward to learning more.
+I'm still learning about how to define constants and data types like tuples and lists, but I like what I see so far and look forward to learning more.